RealTrippR/RealTrippR/README.md

 A true American C dev in the age of AI vibe coders

-Currently working on the Finch operating system, a 8086 multitasking hobby OS
+Currently working on the Finch operating system, a 8086 hobby OS

 **Languages**
 - C++